thefork-widgets/find-replace-widget-urls/README.md

 # find-replaceWidgetURLS
-Find and replace the widget urls in a website
+Find and replace links for widget urls instead in a website